ouspg/SoftwareHardwareSec/6.Hardware_hacking/README.md

 ## Task 2

 For task 2 you can choose to do either A or B both earn you the point.
-Note that you can use the Phone NFC reader prerequisite for also the task 4 implementation.

 ## A) Phone NFC reader